Robert Koch: Career

-Koch began conducting research on microorganisms in a laboratory connected to his patient examination room.
+Koch began conducting research on microorganisms in a laboratory connected to his patient's examination room.
 His early research in this laboratory yielded one of his major contributions to the field of microbiology, as he developed the technique of growing bacteria.
 Furthermore, he managed to isolate and grow selected pathogens in a pure laboratory culture.
 His discovery of the anthrax bacillus (later named Bacillus anthracis) hugely impressed Ferdinand Julius Cohn, professor at the University of Breslau (now the University of Wrocław), who helped him publish the discovery in 1876.
 Cohn had established the Institute of Plant Physiology and invited Koch to demonstrate his new bacterium there in 1877.
 Koch was transferred to Breslau as district physician in 1879.
 A year after, he left for Berlin when he was appointed a government advisor at the Imperial Health Office, where he worked from 1880 to 1885.
 Following his discovery of the tuberculosis bacterium, he was promoted to Geheimer Regierungsrat, a senior executive position, in June 1882.

 In 1885, Koch received two appointments as an administrator and professor at Berlin University.
 He became Director of Hygienic Institute and Chair (Professor of hygiene) of the Faculty of Medicine.
 In 1891, he relinquished his professorship and became a director of the Royal Prussian Institute for Infectious Diseases (now the Robert Koch Institute) which consisted of a clinical division and beds for the division of clinical research.
-For this he accepted harsh conditions.
+For this, he accepted harsh conditions.
 The Prussian Ministry of Health insisted after the 1890 scandal with tuberculin, which Koch had discovered and intended as a remedy for tuberculosis, that any of Koch's inventions would unconditionally belong to the government and he would not be compensated.
 Koch lost the right to apply for patent protection.
 In 1906, he moved to East Africa to research a cure for trypanosomiasis (sleeping sickness).
 He established the Bugula research camp where up to 1000 people a day were treated with the experimental drug Atoxyl.